alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 The sun is out and the heat is a major factor now.
 I try to stay cool by running on the shady side of streets and through any fire hydrants or sprinklers.
 Hamstrings and calves are getting tight.
 I almost pull one, but I adjust my form and push the tremors down.

-I have two gears left if my body holds out.
+I know I have two gears left if my body holds out.
 I prepare for another surge.
 No chances this time, pace group.
 I hit the NOS at mile 20.
 It's **GO-TIME**.

 ##Miles 21.7 - 24.8 (8:05 min/mi)##